 The experiences provided by this course will promote lifelong physical activity and assist in the appreciation of movement.
 This course also provides an excellent introduction to the 2 Unit Personal Development, Health and Physical Education and Community and Family Services courses available for study in Years 11 and 12.
+Recreation, physical activity, sport and related health fields provide legitimate career pathways.
+This course provides students with a broad understanding of the multi-faceted nature of these fields.
+It also introduces students to valuable and marketable skills in organisation, enterprise, leadership and communication.
+Students with these skills will be positioned to make a strong contribution to their community as physical activity and sport provides a major context for both voluntary and paid work across Australia.

-VISUAL ARTS - 2 YEAR

-Faculty Visual Arts

-Fees \$30 Hours 200
+VISUAL ARTS - 2 YEAR Faculty Visual Arts Fees \$40 Hours 200